ceph/ceph/src/cephadm/design_choices.rst

   Having two distinct transport layers feels odd.
 * The current approach of delivering bin/cephadm to the host doesn't allow the use of external dependencies.
-  This means that we're stuck with the built-in HTTP server lib, which isn't ment for production purposes. bin/cephadm needs to be packaged and distributed (one way of the other) for us to make use of a production ready http server.
+  This means that we're stuck with the built-in HTTP server lib, which isn't ment for production purposes. bin/cephadm needs to be packaged and distributed (one way or the other) for us to make use of a production ready http server.

 Requirements: